gromann/novela-hugo-starter/content/post/2017-04-30-why-we-built-a-company-before-a-product.md

 - Alexander Grossmann

 ---
-In this guide, i want to show you how to build a Drag&Drop inside your vue application and upload the dragged Images to amazon S3 in a secure way.
+In this guide, i want to show you how to build a Drag&Drop inside your vue application and upload the dragged Images to Amazon S3 in a secure way.

+For Uploading the images we are going to use vue dropzone, and to make the upload process more secure the Images will at first be uploaded to a .net server and from there it will be streamed to your S3 Bucket.

 ```js
 import React from "react";